 Public figures can quickly build momentum by using their Fundraising Page to share their personal commitment to a cause, and unite fans around a fundraising goal.
 Followers can easily donate and share the fundraiser with others in just a few taps, directly on Facebook.

 As of November 2017, Facebook charges no fees on donations made to charities on Facebook.
-That means that 100% of funds raised goes straight to your cause of choice.
+That means that 100 per cent of funds raised goes straight to your cause of choice.

 How to get started